4math2379/CraftingChain-/README.md

 ![alt text](https://image.flaticon.com/icons/svg/2708/2708997.svg)

 ## Blockchain game concerning harvesting resources and craft epic object with it.

-Using the Ethereum Blockchain, **Blockchain101** will release a  Web dApp Browser game:  CraftingChain`.
+Using the Ethereum Blockchain, **Blockchain101** got in development a Web dApp Browser game:  CraftingChain`.

 Using Ethereum [ETH], user can *sample* resources in order to Craft items [Tools] or Stake that resources, both will be non fungible tokens [ERC721].